Home EV charging in WA: everything you need to know

 - Safe in all Australian conditions

-Getting Started
+Getting started

 Here's what to do:

-- Check rebates: Some states offer EV charger incentives
+- Check rebates: some states offer EV-charger incentives

-- Book installation: Choose a CEC-accredited electrician
+- Book installation: choose a licensed electrician

-Get free quotes from trusted EV charger installers in Perth, or use our Savings Calculator to see how much you could save with an EV.
+Get free quotes from trusted EV-charger installers in Perth, or use our Savings Calculator to see how much you could save with an EV.

 See how much you could save with solar, batteries, and smart tariff choices